Bey, Gillespie lead No. 12 Villanova past DePaul 91-71

-CHICAGO (AP)Saddiq Bey and Collin Gillespie each made five of Villanova’s 18 3-pointers, and the 12th-ranked Wildcats used their long-range shooting to beat DePaul 91-71 on Wednesday night.
+Gillespie and Bey each made five of Villanova’s 18 3-pointers, and the 12th-ranked Wildcats used their long-range shooting to beat DePaul 91-71 on Wednesday night.

+”We shot the ball great,” coach Jay Wright said. ”We’ve run into some teams that have done that to us and when someone is shooting the ball like that it’s kind of hard for the opponent to do anything.
+We just did a really good job sharing the ball and knocking down 3s.”

 Villanova went 18 for 26 from deep in its 20th straight victory against DePaul.
 The Wildcats (20-6, 9-4 Big East) have made at least nine 3s in their last five games, including 17 during Sunday’s 76-56 victory at Temple.